The Sup-norm Perturbation of HOSVD and Low Rank Tensor Denoising: Abstract

 \section{Abstract}

 The higher order singular value decomposition (HOSVD) of tensors is a generalization of matrix SVD.
 The perturbation analysis of HOSVD under random noise is more delicate than its matrix counterpart.
-Recent progress has been made in \cite{richard2014statistical}, \cite{zhang2017tensor} and \cite{liu2017characterizing} demonstrating that minimax optimal singular spaces estimation and low rank tensor recovery in $\ell_2$-norm can be obtained through polynomial time algorithms.
-In this paper, we analyze the HOSVD perturbation under Gaussian noise based on a second order method, which leads to an estimator of singular vectors with sharp bound in $\ell_\infty$-norm.
-A low rank tensor denoising estimator is then proposed which achieves a fast convergence rate characterizing the entry-wise deviations.
-The advantages of these $\ell_\infty$-norm bounds are displayed in applications including high dimensional clustering and sub-tensor localizations.
-In addition, the bound established for HOSVD also elaborates the one-sided spectral perturbation in $\ell_\infty$-norm for unbalanced (or fat) matrices.
+Recently, polynomial time algorithms have been proposed where statistically optimal estimates of the singular subspaces and the low rank tensors are attainable in the Euclidean norm.
+In this article, we analyze the sup-norm perturbation bounds of HOSVD and introduce estimators of the singular subspaces with sharp deviation bounds in the sup-norm.
+We also investigate a low rank tensor denoising estimator and demonstrate its fast convergence rate with respect to the entry-wise errors. {The sup-norm perturbation bounds reveal unconventional phase transitions for statistical learning applications such as the exact clustering in high dimensional Gaussian mixture model and the exact support recovery in sub-tensor localizations.} In addition, the bounds established for HOSVD also elaborate the one-sided sup-norm perturbation bounds for the singular subspaces of unbalanced (or fat) matrices.